SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 [ DOWNLOAD DATASHEET ]

-ExpirySignal is a self-hosted expiration signal primitive.
+ExpirySignal is a self-hosted temporal validity primitive.

 It only emits whether an entity is expired at read time.